 How is the weather?

 San Francisco is not exactly tropical in its climate, which surprises some people.
 It can get cold in winter and be rainier than some might expect.
 Even in spring and fall, you might want to wear layers or carry a jacket, because the weather can change fairly quickly, and you might find yourself rather chilled without something to cover up.
+The annual temperature range is generally about 50-65.

 Is there much nature?